Many patients with binge eating disorder

 - I have too many injuries or health problems.

 These feelings of shame and discomfort are very real.
 These feelings are valid and they are very common for people who binge eat.
-I believe that there are ways to reduce these feelings of shame and hopelessness.
+I believe that there are ways to reduce these feelings of shame and hopelessness and to explore movement in a healthy way.

 Exercise vs. physical activity